 What do you get someone who has everything?
 A resin paperweight is an easy DIY gift to make that you can personalize for the recipient.

-15. Graduation party decorations
+15. Seasonal decorations

 16. Resin bowls